Archibald Wright (judge): Judicial service and later life

 Wright did not serve out his elected supreme court term due to the American Civil War.
 Wright "ardently espoused the cause of the Confederacy".
 His only two sons enlisted in the Confederate Army, and Wright, too old for active service himself, followed the army so as to remain close to his sons.
 One of them died in the Battle of Murfreesboro, but the other survived the war.

 At the end of the war he found himself largely in debt because of obligations incurred in extensive purchases of plantations and slaves in Louisiana before the war.
 His property was dissipated by the war, but the debts remained.
 He declined to take advantage of a Louisiana law excusing payment of obligations incurred in the purchase of slaves, or of bankruptcy law.
 After briefly serving on a commission established to enforce a state lien on railways, he "labored incessantly at his profession until within a few weeks of his death", at the age of seventy-four.
 It was said that "he loosened the hold on life, as a giant oak in green old age rushes to its fall".

+Late in life, Wright continued to live in Memphis.
+He died in Ravenden Springs, Arkansas, on September 13, 1884.
+Wright was interred at Elmwood Cemetery in Memphis two days later.